Research Seminar - 'Doing PAR in Troubled Times' with Dr. Steven Jordan

 Thank you to Dr. Douglass Dalton for his dedication to the Postgraduate Residency Program

-Congratulations to Dr. Bertrand Lebouché and Dr. David Lessard who have contributed to the publication of the book "Des idées reçues en santé mondiale"
+Congratulations to Dr. Bertrand Lebouché, assistant professor and Dr. David Lessard, his post-doc who have contributed to the publication of the book "Des idées reçues en santé mondiale"

 Doaa Farid who is completing a PhD under the supervision of Dr. Ellen Rosenberg and Dr. Gillian Bartlett, won the Patients' Choice Award at the North American Primary Care Research Group (NAPCRG).
 She presented her work on a video for immigrants that is part of the Tapestry Project.
 This is two years in a row one of our trainees took home this award.
 Congratulations!